Jane Farndale

 1901 Census, Market Place, Thirsk

-Now living with John Farndale (FAR00405) who is head of family and bank manager and Jane is listed as his sister, ‘living on own means’.
+Jane was living with John Farndale (FAR00405) who was a bank manager.
+Jane, his sister, was ‘living on own means’.
 She was by then 44 years old.

 North Star (Darlington), 30 June 1909: WHITBY CHURCH BAZAAR.
 A “Sunflower” bazaar was held in the Church House, Whitby, yesterday, in aid of the general funds of the St Ninians church, upon which there is a deficiency of £60, the sale being opened by Miss Farndale, of Thirsk, and formerly of Whitby.
 The Rev Canon Austen, who presided, mentioned that the congregation contributed over £620 last year to the various objects...